-Sunburn Treatment Specialist Q&A
+Sunburn Treatment Clinic Q&A

 Table of Contents:

-During the summer, when the heat turns up and the sun is strongest, we are at higher risks of getting a sunburn while enjoying our outdoor activities.
+During the summer, when the heat turns up and the sun is strongest, we are at higher risk of getting sunburn while enjoying our outdoor activities.
 It is important to take the proper precautions to avoid sunburns because not only are they uncomfortable and can cause nausea and dehydration, there can be more serious long-term side effects.

 Sunburn is a catalyst for premature aging, sunspots, and wrinkles.
 More serious side effects include cancerous and pre-cancerous squamous cell carcinoma, basal cell carcinoma, and melanoma which can be life-threatening.

-Sunburns can be red, painful and the skin can be hot to the touch.
+Sunburns can be red, and painful and the skin can be hot to the touch.
 Sunburns appear within as little as a few hours when exposed to too much ultraviolet (UV) light from sunshine or artificial sources, such as sunbeds.
 Some home remedies can provide sunburn relief, but sunburns can take days to fade and may need medical intervention if it’s severe.

 First-degree sunburn is diagnosed by a medical professional when the skin’s outermost layers become damaged from the sun.
 When suffering from first-degree sunburn, you may notice the following signs and symptoms:

 Second-degree sunburns are medically diagnosed as the most severe and dangerous sunburn to be diagnosed with.
 It can happen the same as a first-degree sunburn, but being exposed to ultraviolet sunlight longer where can penetrate the outer layer of your skin it to damage the below layer that is called the dermis.